 The pre-1800 books in the Cross Collection are housed in the Rare Books Collection.
 They have not, however, been kept together but are dispersed among the Dewey and miscellaneous runs.
 They have all been catalogued.
 The journals have been integrated in the general collection, but the remainder of the books have been kept together as a formed collection.
-A total of 2120 of the titles, about a third of the collection, have been catalogued; the call numbers have the prefix CRO.
+The call numbers have the prefix CRO.
 An author catalogue of the entire collection was produced on cards, copies of which have been bound into three volumes.
 A fourth volume lists the reprints.

 Livingstone, Elizabeth A., Frank Leslie Cross, Oxford dictionary of national biography, vol. 14, Oxford University Press, Oxford, 2004, pp. 421–2.